Froilano de Mello

-Indalencio Pascoal Froilano de Mello (17 May 1887 – 9 January 1955) was a Portuguese microbiologist, medical scientist, professor, author and an independent MP in the Portuguese parliament.
+Indalencio Pascoal Froilano de Mello (17 May 1887 – 9 January 1955) was a Portuguese Indian microbiologist, medical scientist, professor, author and an independent MP in the Portuguese parliament.
 During his scientific career, Mello was responsible for the discovery of thousands of protozoa, parasites and microbes which today bear the Latin names given by him, followed by his own surname.
 He served as mayor of Nova Goa from 1938 to 1945.
 During his tenure as an MP from 1945 to 1949, he represented the constituency of Portuguese India, namely its overseas provinces of Goa, Daman and Diu in the National Assembly at Lisbon.

 Early life

 Indalencio Pascoal Froilano de Mello was born in Benaulim, Salcette concelho to Goan Catholic parents.
-He was the eldest son of the lawyer Constâncio Francisco de Mello, and Delfina Rodrigues, the daughter of Dr. Raimundo Venâncio Rodrigues.
-Rodrigues was the mayor of Coimbra, member of the Cortes Gerais in Portugal and one of the first directors of Goa Medical College (then known as the Escola Medico–Cirurgica de Goa).
+He was the eldest son of the lawyer Constâncio Francisco de Mello, and Delfina Rodrigues.
+His maternal grandfather Dr. Raimundo Venâncio Rodrigues had been the mayor of Coimbra, member of the Cortes Gerais in Portugal and one of the first directors of Goa Medical College (then known as the Escola Medico–Cirurgica de Goa).
+De Mello's patrilineal ancestors were Catholics of Brahmin origin from Salcette.

-De MelloMello's ancestors were Brahmin Catholics from Salcete, established by Sixty-Six clans of North Indian Brahmins who made this place their new home, hence this place came to be called sata-sasti in Sanskrit or Sixty-Six.

-Constâncio died when he was twelve, adversely affected the Mello family's fortunes, and brought about difficult times for the entire family.
-The income generated from the family properties managed by the caretaker was insufficient to meet the family's needs and consequently, the young Froilano had to work while he studied.
+Froilano de Mello's father died when he was twelve years old, which adversely affected the family's fortunes and brought about difficult times for the entire family.
+The rental income generated from the family properties managed by the caretaker was insufficient to meet the family's needs and consequently, the young Froilano had to work while he studied.
 He graduated in Panjim as a medical doctor, and later repeated the course at Porto, Portugal.
 In 1910, he returned to Goa with an additional diploma in Tropical medicine of the University of Lisbon.